1995parham-learning/long-running-conn-k8s/README.md

 ```

 This happens because I terminate connection in one of its ends and it generates the _FIN_ packet,
-in the production environment this may happen in one of the intermediate nodes which don't generate any
+in the production environment this may happen in one of the intermediate nodes which doesn't generate any
 _FIN_ packet.

 ## MQTT